 |Catch-up 50 and over||$ 1,000||$ 1,000|

-Since the 2018 limits will stay the same for the Roth IRA, if you use automatic investments, you probably won’t have to make any changes.
-You should contact your HR department to make changes to your Roth 401k deferral rate for 2018 if you want to take advantage of the increase.
+Since the 2019 limits will increase for the Roth IRA, if you use automatic investments, you should adjust your contributions to maximize the limit increase.
+You should contact your HR department to make changes to your Roth 401k deferral rate for 2019 if you want to take advantage of the increase.

 To maximize your IRA investments, make sure you aren’t paying extra fees in your IRA.
 You can transfer your IRA to another broker to avoid annual fees.
 We use Vanguard for our IRAs.

 The income limits for Roth contributions in 2019 went up slightly.
 You may contribute the full amount to your Roth IRA if your 2019 modified adjusted gross income is below $122,000 for singles ($193,000 for married).
 You may make partial contributions until your income hits $137,000 ($203,000 for married).

 If your income is above that, you cannot contribute to a Roth IRA.
 If you are interested, there is a workaround called the Backdoor Roth IRA if your income is above the limits.

 2018 Contribution Deadlines

 The deadline for 2018 IRA contributions is April 15, 2019, the same as the tax deadline .